 Ideas and Society

 The Ideas and Society program is a series of debates and public lectures convened by Professor Robert Manne that consider critical questions of the times.
 The program brings some of Australia's leading thinkers and public figures to the university.
-It aims to deepen the understanding of these critical issues and enlivens intellectual life.

 Events are streamed live on the day.